 Saint Vincent College

-Saint Vincent College was founded by Archabbot Wimmer.
+Archabbot Wimmer founded Saint Vincent College.
 He insisted students should be taught “first what is necessary, then what is useful, and finally what is beautiful and will contribute to their refinement.”
-The college has continued to operate under that philosophy, and currently offers a full liberal arts curriculum to about 1,700 students.
+The college continues to operate under that philosophy and offers a full liberal arts curriculum to about 1,700 students.
 Saint Vincent’s core curriculum includes:

 Students are also encouraged to display a strong work ethic at all times.
 Freshmen are required to participate in an assigned community service task.
-While political science remains a popular major at Saint Vincent, the college’s political science curriculum tends to focus on political philosophy and the evolution of Western civilization, as opposed to current events.
+While political science remains a popular major at Saint Vincent, the college’s political science curriculum focuses on political philosophy and the evolution of Western civilization, as opposed to current events.

 Texas A&M University